manifold-systems/manifold/docs/docs.md

 module your.module.name {
   // Mandatory
   requires manifold.all;  // the manifold-all jar file (or a set of constituent core Manifold jars)

+  // Mandatory for **Java 11** or later in MULTI-MODULE MODE requires jdk.unsupported; // As a convenience Manifold uses internal Java APIs to make module setup easier for you

   // Optional
   requires java.scripting;  // if using Json manifold: for javax.script.Bindings
   requires java.desktop;  // if using Image manifold: for javax.swing.ImageIcon